Dates of the next program: June 2022 (to be announced)

 On the western border of Somogy county, in the old town of Csurgó, in the recently opened Historical Park, everything the traveller may need is together: interesting sights on a historical educational trail, comfortable accommodation at a low price, rooms suitable for events.
 In the spacious yard, there is a spice and herb garden, an oven, a fireplace to help you relax.

-The accommodation with breakfast can be organized at the Guesthouse of Historical Park.
-It has an 8+8 bed, two double and a single (barrier-free) room with a separate bathroom for each room.
+The accommodation can be organized at the Guesthouse of Historical Park.
+It has an 8+8 bed, three double with a separate bathroom for each room.
 There is a mini-kitchen at the venue with necessary things.
 For more details about the venue, visit: https://www.nipai.org/csurgo

 You may also choose accommodation at other hotels and apartments in Csurgo.